quentinsf/icsv2ledger/README.md

 </pre>

 The configuration file contains one section per bank account you wish to import.
+The SAV_tags section adds the addtional data from CSV fields as tags to the ledger transaction.
 In the above example there are two bank accounts: SAV and CHQ.
+For the SAV bank account the data in third CSV field is added as a beneficiary tag and the fourth field is added as a purpose tag.

 Now for each account you need to specify the following: